The Science of Medicine. The Art of Healing.

 The Boonshoft School of Medicine was the first medical school in the nation to implement Team-Based Learning™, giving students real-world experience by working closely in small groups to master material, applying their knowledge to clinical cases and defending their diagnosis and treatment plans.
 Our faculty experts have provided training in Team-Based Learning™ and curriculum development to more than 40 medical and health profession schools in the United States and more than 10 worldwide.

 Neuroscience Institute named Ohio Center of Excellence

 Designated as a University System of Ohio Center of Excellence, the Wright State University & Premier Health Neuroscience Institute unites the Dayton region’s most advanced biomedical research institution with the clinical resources of its leading hospital system.
-When its new, $37 million home, the Neuroscience Engineering Collaboration Building, is completed in February 2015, it will be unique in the nation in bringing together basic researchers, clinical researchers and engineers to develop not only new treatments and cures but also medical devices and imaging technologies that will revolutionize medicine.
+The $37 million Neuroscience Engineering Collaboration Building completed in 2015 is unique in the nation in bringing together basic researchers, clinical researchers and engineers to develop not only new treatments and cures but also medical devices and imaging technologies that will revolutionize medicine.

 National leader in community-based medical education